 Robert Najlis, Teaching Philosophy

-Learning visual arts means learning the process of seeing, in both a literal and figurative manner.
-Students learn how to draw the figure and paint a still life, and at the same time they also learn to understand theoretical constructs and how to apply appropriate theories in their own work.
-The act of drawing or painting is a practice of thinking and investigating, an emergent process that allows for transcendent discoveries, beginning with the physical process and growing far beyond:
+The act of drawing or painting is a practice of seeing, thinking and investigating, an emergent process that allows for transcendent discoveries, beginning with the physical process and growing far beyond:

 the emergence of new knowledge is held in an image that has a direct relationship to my embodied experience of the place of the research.
 The image is pre-verbal in the sense that it involves multiple sensory responses in a particular moment.
 (Somerville, p.
 212)